Titas-In-Cloud/Team-Project-StuBank-PLC/README.md

 #### Certificate Installation Process

 Run the program normally and when it loads there should be a warning about the website being insecure.
-Click the security symbol (normally to the left of the URL) in your browser, and click certificate.
-On the popup, navigate to the details tab and click copy to file.
-Click next and choose DER encoded binary X.509 (.CER) as the option (should be default option).
-Click next and on the next page click browse, and then type in any name for your certificate and choose the download location.
-Then click save to close the dialog box, and then next and finish.
+Click the security symbol (normally to the left of the URL) in your browser, and click *certificate*.
+On the popup, navigate to the details tab and click *copy to file*.
+Click *next* and choose DER encoded binary X.509 (.CER) as the option (should be default option).
+Click *next* and on the next page click *browse*, and then type in any name for your certificate and choose the download location.
+Then click *save* to close the dialog box, and then *next* and *finish*.
 Then open the folder where the certificate was downloaded, then open it and choose install certificate.
-Choose current user or local machine depending on your preferred installation, and click next.
+Choose current user or local machine depending on your preferred installation, and click *next*.
 Then choose place all certificates in the following store, and choose trusted root certification authorities.
-Then click next and finish and restart close your browser and restart the application.
+Then click *next* and *finish*, close your browser and restart the application.
 The connection will now be secure.

 #### User Account Functionality